jaymzh/jaymzh-macos-helpers/README.md

 brew services restart autoraise
 ```

-## Unsolved problems

-* highlight-to-copy/middle-click-to-paste - this works in Terminal only
-* maximize-window vertically-only
-* maximize-window horizontally-only
-* send-window-to-back
-* send-window-to-another-desktop
-* alt-click to drag windows

 ## Notifications

 Why doesn't google calendar notify you for your meetings even though that tab can notify?
 Because you have to go tell MacOS that Chrome can notify.